arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/08.memory-partitioning/content.md

 ### Setting Up the Arduino IDE

 This tutorial requires the latest version of the Arduino IDE, which can be downloaded [here](https://www.arduino.cc/en/software).
 In the Arduino IDE, you need to install the core for Opta™ devices.
-To do this, go to T**Tools > Board > Boards Manager** or click the **Boards Manager** icon in the left tab of the IDE.
+To do this, go to **Tools > Board > Boards Manager** or click the **Boards Manager** icon in the left tab of the IDE.
 In the **Boards Manager** tab, search for `opta` and install the latest `Arduino Mbed OS Opta Boards` version.

 ![Installing the Opta™ core in the Arduino IDE bootloader](assets/arduino-ide-1.png)